naoshibaikyu/cyborgresistance/epilogues/special/CR_XMAS_2017_ACT_IV.md

 %"*OH GOD!
 HE RIPPED MY <b>ARMS</b> OFF!* FOR THE LOVE OF THAT IS EVERYTHING... **HELLPPP MEEEEEEEE**"

-GhostPresentShocked: EEP! *[hides back in the box]*
+GhostPresent Shocked: EEP! *[hides back in the box]*

-FakeShocked: Uhhh, so sh-
+Fake Shocked: Uhhh, so sh-

 FutureHornet: Yes, we *absolutely* should.

 %The two barges into the room and all they see is the room in a big mess coupled with pieces of Galaxy Man's parts.

-GhostPastShocked: *[disguising herself as one of the ghosts]* Holy-
+GhostPast Shocked: *[disguising herself as one of the ghosts]* Holy-

-GhostFutureDamaged: *[leaking a lot of oil]* I don't want to be on Earth anymore...
+GhostFuture Damaged: *[leaking a lot of oil]* I don't want to live on this planet anymore...

-HornetGiddy: YES!
-I'VE DEFEATED DEATH!
+Hornet Giddy: YES!
+I'VE DEFEATED *DEATH*!
 NOW NO ONE CAN STOP ME!
-I AM IMMORTAL! *I AM IMMORTAL!!!*
+I AM IMMORTAL! **I AM IMMORTAL!!!**

 GhostPastShocked: ...

 Spike Aloof: ...

-HornetGiddy: HAHAHAHAHA!
-NOW I CAN-

 Tornado Annoyed: Violent.
 Oil.
 Acknowledge that Hornet harmed the Space Man.
 Yes?